-Everything here is a low-glycemic ingredient, and green olives have much less fat than black ones, so this salad may be more healthful than it seems at first glance.
-Using all light mayo would be best if you're making this salad for the South Beach Diet, but even with the combination of mayo I used, I think this could be a "once-in-a-while-treat" for any phase of the diet.
+Everything here is a low-carb ingredient, and green olives have much less fat than black ones, so this salad may be more healthful than it seems at first glance.
+I used a combination of regular and light mayo, which would be best for the South Beach Diet, but for other low-carb diets you can use any mayo you prefer.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn's Kitchen on Pinterest to see all the good recipes I'm sharing there.